Can Lyme Disease Be Fatal? Case Reports of Fatal Tick-Borne Infections

 Clinical Perspective

-Complications may involve multiple organ systems.
-For example:
+Complications may involve multiple organ systems:

 Early recognition and treatment remain the most effective way to prevent severe complications.